ava-labs/avalanche-docs-deprecated/docs/v1.0/en/references/command-line-interface.md

 Consumption period of the staking function, in seconds.
 The Default on Main Net is `8760h` (365 days * 24 hours).

+`--tx-fee` (int):

+The required amount of nAVAX to be burned for a transaction to be valid.
+This parameter requires network agreement in its current form.
+Changing this value from the default should only be done on private networks.
+Defaults to `1000000` nAVAX per transaction.

+`--uptime-requirement` (float):

+Fraction of time a validator must be online to receive rewards.
+Defaults to `0.6`.

+### Message Handling

+`--max-non-staker-pending-msgs` (int):

+Maximum number of messages a non-staker is allowed to have pending.
+Defaults to `20`.

 `--staker-msg-reserved` (float):

 Portion of pending message buffer reserved for messages from validators.
 Defaults to `0.375`.